Manufacturing Deals Review

 18 investments were made into businesses pioneering new ways of recovering materials for re-use.
 As well as traditional PE and venture capital investment there has been a significant rise in corporate venturing with Nestle, Evonik and Wizz Airlines all injecting capital into new circular technologies in 2023.
 We expect this trend to continue with a growing number of corporates setting aside capital to invest in sustainable solutions for their given subsector.

-Despite this the transition from linear to circular business models is a challenge, particularly for long and well-established businesses in the sector.
-In theory, circular business models are a no brainer.
+Nevertheless, the transition from linear to circular business models is a challenge, particularly for long and well-established businesses in the sector.
+In theory, circular business models are a “no-brainer”.
 At the heart of a circular ethos is to make manufacturing more efficient, cutting out wasted time, effort, and materials, to drive stronger margins.
 However, implementing change is challenging, requiring a significant investment in both time and money.

 Those being put off by these constraints should reflect on the results of our manufacturing circular economy survey where one in five businesses believe that they will not exist in a decade’s time if they continue to operate linear models.